 In accordance with the ISO27001 Information Security Management System (ISMS) accreditation, Memset maintains appropriately high assurance processes with respect to the sanitisation of customer storage media throughout the media lifecycle, including during recovery for use by other customers and at end of life.
 Storage media containing customer data are tracked by our internal asset management system and are subject to regular internal audit.

 When a customer relinquishes use of storage media associated with virtual or dedicated servers, the media is retained in an unavailable 'dirty' state until it is purged using a tool based on DoD and CPNI guidance.
 Memset's data sanitisation approach has been reviewed by the PGA and our CHECK ITHC penetration testers, and has been found to be appropriate up to the higher requirements of the PSN (formerly IL3) environment.
 Should a physical storage device reach end of life, the device will be retained by Memset in a secure environment until it is physically destroyed onsite by a secure third-party, accredited to BS EN 15713:2009 or CESG CAS-D. All disposal occurs under Memset supervision and a certificate of destruction is provided and retained.

-Once the disks or partition have been securely erased the data they held cannot be recovered.
+Once the disks or partition have been securely erased the data cannot be recovered.
 All valuable data from the server must be downloaded before the expiry date of the server.
-If additional time is needed to download data please contact the sales team at email@example.com in order to delay the expiry of the server.
+If additional time is needed to download data please contact firstname.lastname@example.org in order to delay the expiry of the server.

-A Memset snapshot of miniservers can be taken prior to the server being cancelled which places a complete copy of the miniserver in a Memstore account where it will be available to download after the server has been taken offline.
-Please refer to the docs on creating and managing miniserver snapshots for more information on how to do this.
-The relevant section can be found here:
+A snapshot of a Cloud VPS can be taken prior to the server being cancelled which enables a complete copy of the VPS to be stored in a Cloud Storage account, where it will be available to download after the server has been taken offline.
+Please refer to the documentation on creating and managing Cloud VPS snapshots for more information on how to do this.